-City view of Zurich
+Sky view of Zurich and the river

-2025 Zurich Spring/Summer Program
+2026 Zurich Spring Program

-Explore practices of planning and urban design in one of the world's most livable cities
+Explore practices of planning and urban design in one of the world's most livable cities.

 The city of Zurich is one of the most livable cities in the world regularly ranked in the top 5 in livability on multiple international surveys.
 The city offers multiple opportunities for learning best practices in planning and urban design.
 This program will allow students from the School of Architecture, Planning and Landscape to benefit from immersion in one of Europe’s most geographically, historically, and culturally unique cities.